ACCESS Oklahoma Long-Range Plan

-This long-range plan has always been about the safety of Oklahoma motorists.
-OTA’s mission is to help facilitate traffic throughout the state by seamlessly connecting with the state highway system, thereby providing a choice for a safe, convenient and efficient user-funded transportation network.
-Our goal is to provide safe infrastructure while maintaining the lowest toll rate for our customers.
+This 15-year long-range plan has always been about motorist safety.
+OTA’s mission is to help facilitate traffic throughout the state by seamlessly connecting with the state highway system, thereby providing a choice for a safe, convenient, and efficient user-funded transportation network.
+OTA’s goal is to provide safe infrastructure while maintaining the lowest toll rate possible for our customers.

 BENEFITS